RIKEN-RCCS/lens3/v2/doc/setting-guide.md

   - /etc/httpd/

 - Software
-  - RedHat/Rocky 8.8
+  - RedHat/Rocky 8.10
-  - Golang 1.22 and later
+  - Golang 1.22
   - Valkey 7
   - git

+IT IS HIGHLY RECOMMENDED THE SERVER HOST IS NOT OPEN FOR USERS.

+We assume RedHat/Rocky 8.10 and Golang 1.22 at this writing (on Aug 20th 2024).

+A pseudo user "lens3" is the owner of the services in this guide, who is given a privilege of sudoers.
+Optionally, a second pseudo user, anyone who can access the Lens3 configuration file, may be prepared as an administrator.

 ## Install Prerequisites